 - Incorporate the Passy Muir Valve into ventilator weaning and decannulation policies and procedures.

-- Samples of policy and procedures, including those from our Centers of Excellence facilities are available
+- Samples of policies and procedures, including those from our Centers of Excellence facilities are available.

 - Implement competencies for all clinical staff.

 Ensure Your Success

 Passy Muir Clinical Specialists are available for bedside consult during trial placements.
 To schedule, please call 800-634-5397.